TL;DR

 What is Playwright?

 Playwright is an open-source browser automation framework from Microsoft.
-It controls Chromium, Firefox, and WebKit through a unified API.
+It controls Chromium, Firefox, and WebKit through a unified API using browser-specific protocols (not WebDriver).

-• Auto-wait — waits for elements to be actionable before interacting
+- Auto-wait — waits for elements to be actionable before interacting (no

-• Trace viewer — time-travel debugging for failed tests
+- Trace viewer — time-travel debugging with DOM snapshots, network, console

 Installation and Setup